-Wesfarmers Resources is a significant Australian open-cut miner and is a leading metallurgical coal producer with interests spanning two coal mines.
-The division's operations comprise the Curragh mine in Queensland's Bowen Basin (metallurgical and steaming coal for export and domestic markets) and a 40 per cent interest in the Bengalla mine in the Hunter Valley of New South Wales (steaming coal for both export and domestic markets).
+Wesfarmers Resources is a significant Australian open-cut miner, with investments in two world-scale two coal mines.
+The division's operations comprise the Curragh mine in Queensland's Bowen Basin (metallurgical and steaming coal for export and domestic markets) and a 40 per cent interest in the Bengalla mine in the Hunter Valley of New South Wales (steaming coal for export markets).

 Wesfarmers operates the Curragh mine situated 200 kilometres west of Rockhampton in Queensland’s Bowen Basin.
-As one of Australia’s largest independent coal producers, Curragh produces around 8.5 million tonnes of metallurgical and three million tonnes of steaming coal annually.
+As one of Australia’s largest independent coal producers, Curragh produces around nine million tonnes of metallurgical and steaming coal annually.